pureskillgg/makenew-pyskill/README.rst

    :target: https://github.com/pureskillgg/makenew-pyskill/actions
    :alt: GitHub Actions

-Package skeleton for a Python module.
+Package skeleton for a PureSkill.gg PySkill.

 Description
 -----------

-Bootstrap a new Python_ package in less than a minute.
+Bootstrap a new Python_ PureSkill.gg PySkill in less than a minute.

 .. _Python: https://www.python.org/